Dr. Anu Bajaj FAQs

 Can body contouring after weight loss be combined with other procedures?

-Yes, depending on the areas being treated and how much recovery a patient can reasonably manage.
-Combination planning works best when it is built around priorities instead of trying to fix everything in one step.
+Yes, depending on the areas being treated and how much recovery you can reasonably manage.
+Combination planning works best when it is built around priorities instead of trying to address everything in one step.

 What is recovery like after body contouring after weight loss?